ethanfuerst/nba_analysis/README.md

 **TODO:**

-- [ ] research models in scikit learn
+- [ ] Research models in scikit learn

-    status: pinpointing what models were used in Darwin SDK analysis
+    Status: Pinpointing what models were used in Darwin SDK analysis

-- [ ] do more exploratory analysis on past NBA seasons
+- [ ] Do more exploratory analysis on past NBA seasons

-    status: thinking about more ways to analyze and compare the nba seasons
+    Status: Thinking about more ways to analyze and compare the nba seasons